belinhacbr/blog/_posts/2016-01-24-adding-features.md

 The worst part was not knowing how to nest objects or which class to use do to something, most of the times I didn't even know where to look for a reference, fortunately, as always, I had guidance from my mentor.
 </p>
 <p>
 For this implementation I created <a href="https://bugzilla.gnome.org/show_bug.cgi?id=709984">this bug</a>.
-You can check the code and It's evolution there. ;D
+You can check the code and It's evolution there!
 </p>
 <p>
 Next week I'll be receiving the revision and making possible fixes in order to get everyting done for version 3.19.
 See you soon earthlings!